 "And staring across this barren, wasted land, I feel new life will be born beneath the blood-stained SAAAAAAAAAAAAAAND!"

 Jetstream Sam is also a bit of this as well.
 It helps that the first DLC for the game features him.

-Esoteric Happy Ending: The Big Bad is beaten, and Desperado has been effectively dismantled.
+Esoteric Happy Ending: Armstrong is beaten, and Desperado has been effectively dismantled.
 However, the best possible result for the victims is an "imperfect solution for an imperfect world."
 Not only that but Raiden has abandoned any hope for a peaceful life, leaving behind his family that he returned to war to support in the first place.

 Evil Is Sexy: The Winds of Destruction bring some equal-opportunity eye-candy with the charming, darkly humorous, and ruggedly handsome Sam on one side and the seductive bombshell Mistral on the other.
 Sexy accents included free change of charge!

 Face of the Band: Sam seems to be this for the Winds of Destruction, even if he's not an official member.
 Sundowner may be the leader, but Sam has the more prominent role in marketing materials and overall plot relevance as The Rival to Raiden.